KeychainMDIP/kc/doc/deployment_guide.md

 ## Systems Requirements

 The resource estimates and recommendations below are early estimates and are still under development.

 MDIP operations begin when the MDIP Gatekeeper receives a request from a Keymaster client.
 From the perspective of a Keymaster (MDIP client), all Gatekeepers are *the same* in the sense that they expose the same MDIP interfaces (REST OpenAPI API and WebUI).
-MDIP Gatekeepers Nodes do not have any visibility in the keys held securely by each MDIP Keymaster Client.
+MDIP Gatekeepers nodes do not have any visibility in the keys held securely by each MDIP Keymaster Client.

 Another important consideration when running an MDIP node are the blockchain registries.
 Testnet registries are resource-friendly, but operating a full Bitcoin node requires significant resources that are beyond the scope of this document.
 The MDIP Satoshi Mediator can be configured to connect to any of the supported networks.

 MDIP components communicate with one another using their respective APIs.
 It is possible although not necessary to deploy any MDIP component on dedicated machines.
-Excluding Blockchain Nodes, the MDIP Gatekeeper is the most resource hungry subsystem in terms of CPU, Memory, and Disk usage.
+Excluding blockchain nodes, the MDIP Gatekeeper is the most resource hungry subsystem in terms of CPU, Memory, and Disk usage.
 The requirements below assume all components share the same hardware environment.

 ### Hardware Resources